Yes, America's Anchorman is away today and this is Mark Stein, your undocumented anchorman, sitting in.

 Absolutely.

-Uh but you know what, Mark?
+But you know what, Mark?

 Right.

-Just j just a minute, I'm writing that down.
+Just a minute, I'm writing that down.

-Uh don't that's uh not a lot of bipartisan outreach in there.
+That's not a lot of bipartisan outreach in there.

 You're not exactly reaching across the aisle.

-Okay, buy uh by Marxist Polly and adult.
+Okay, by Marxist-Pollyanna adult.

 Carry on, carry on.

-Okay, so he doesn't really understand the consequences of his philosophy like um maybe my parents and my grandparents did.
+Okay, so he doesn't really understand the consequences of his philosophy like maybe my parents and my grandparents did.

-I think it's clear it's the you know, it's the teleprompter here.
+I think it's clear it's the, you know, it's the teleprompter here.

 I think it's like that.

-The computer in 2001 and space How the how the computer in two thousand space odyssey.
+How the computer in 2001, a space odyssey.

-Uh it's the teleprompter it's the teleprompter here.
+It's the teleprompter here.

-Um but you're right.
+But you're right.

 We've seen all this stuff and we know where it leads.